 2.1.1.
 Glasgow Life recognises that it holds information as custodian for the people of Glasgow.

 2.1.2.
-Glasgow Life recognises the importance of the information it holds, in terms of its impact on and relevance to the people of Glasgow, its intrinsic value in assisting Glasgow Life perform its public functions, and its potential value to future generations as a historical and archival resource.
+Glasgow Life recognises the importance of the information it holds, in terms of its impact on and relevance to the people of Glasgow, its intrinsic value in assisting Glasgow Life perform public functions on behalf of Glasgow City Council, and its potential value to future generations as a historical and archival resource.

 2.1.3.
 If information relates to the private or family life of an individual, Glasgow Life will as a general principle seek to keep that information confidential and will resist releasing it where possible.
 This Policy sets out the circumstances under which Glasgow Life may or will release information of this type, who it may release it to and why.